MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 * Add building information and map to the notification flow.
 * Can you generate barcode for the visit code?
 When will that be useful?
-* How to ensure user-friendly date formatting in the email body?
+* How could you ensure user-friendly date formatting is used in the email body?
-* Is it possible to generate a table with overstay information and send only single email?
+* Is it possible to generate a table with overstay information and send only a single email?